Kubernetes for Small Teams: When K8s Makes Sense

 Additional considerations for managed Kubernetes include networking configuration for cluster communication, storage provisioning for persistent data, managing access controls and service accounts, setting up ingress rules for external traffic, and configuring health checks and resource limits.
 Each of these adds to the learning curve and operational responsibility.

 For small teams, simpler container management tools often provide most of the benefits of Kubernetes with a fraction of the complexity.
-These alternatives deserve serious consideration before committing to Kubernetes.
+These alternatives deserve serious consideration before committing to a full Kubernetes deployment.

 Docker Compose with a process manager on a single server handles most small-team deployment needs.
 You define your services in a Compose file, run them on one server, and manage them with basic monitoring.
 This approach is straightforward to understand, simple to debug, and adequate for applications serving thousands of requests rather than hundreds of thousands.